blue-marble/gridpath/README.md

 [here](https://www.python.org/downloads/ "Python download").

 ## Packages
+We highly recommend that you create a Python environment for your GridPath installation, e.g. via `venv`, [a lightweight environment manager]( https://docs.python.org/3/library/venv.html, "venv") that is part of the standard Python distribution.
 You can install all needed Python packages, including those for the extra features, by navigating to the GridPath root directory (which is where this `README.md` file is located) and running:
 ```bash
 pip install -e .[all]
 ```